Salma1620/JAVA-Basics/README.md

 <img src="https://github.com/user-attachments/assets/7e271bd0-0132-4e63-9b6d-cdc64dfda944" >

 ## JVM (Java Virtual Machine)
 > - the core of the Java programming language.
-It is responsible for executing Java bytecode, which is the intermediate code generated after compiling a Java program.<br/>
+It is responsible for `executing Java bytecode`, which is the intermediate code generated after compiling a Java program.<br/>
-> - The JVM makes Java platform-independent by allowing the same Java bytecode to run on any device or operating system that has a compatible JVM.<br/>
+> - The JVM makes Java `platform-independent` by allowing the same Java bytecode to run on any device or operating system that has a compatible JVM.<br/>
 > - Loads Bytecode: The JVM loads the compiled .class files into memory.<br/>
-> - The ClassLoader in Java is a component of the JVM responsible for dynamically loading classes at runtime.
-It converts .class files (compiled bytecode) into usable Java objects within the program.<br/>
 > - Execution: It executes the bytecode line by line using an interpreter or compiles it to native machine code using the Just-In-Time (JIT) compiler for performance.<br/>
+> - The `JIT` compiles suitable bytecode sequences into native machine code.<br/>
+> - For a compiled method, the JVM directly calls the compiled code by JIT, instead of interpreting it.
+That encreases the performance<br/>
 > - Memory Management: The JVM manages memory allocation and garbage collection to ensure efficient use of resources.<br/>
+### JVM memory types
+JVM consists of a few memory storages as mentioned below:

+> - `Class(Method) Area`: stores class-level data of every class such as the runtime constant pool, field, and method data, and the code for methods.<br/>

+> - `Heap`: <br/>
+> --- The heap is used for all objects and dynamic data whose lifespan is not limited to a single method.<br/>
+> --- Heap memory is larger and slower to access than the stack.<br/>
+> --- Garbage Collector: In Java, heap memory is managed by the garbage collector, which automatically frees memory for objects that are no longer referenced.<br/>
+> --- `Java String Pool`: is a place in heap memory where all the literal strings defined in the program are stored<br/>

+> - `Stack:` <br/>
+> --- Primitive local variables (like int, boolean, char, etc.) are stored directly on the stack. <br/>
+> --- Object references (such as String or Person) are also stored on the stack, but the objects themselves are stored in the heap.<br>
+> --- Stack memory is relatively small and fast, allowing quick access to local variables.<br/>
+> --- Stack memory is automatically freed when a method finishes execution.<br/>

+> - `Program Counter Register`: stores the address of the Java virtual machine instruction currently being executed.<br/>

+> - `Native Method Stack`: stores all the native methods used in the application.<br/>

 ## JRE (Java Runtime Environment)
 > provides the necessary environment to run Java applications. <br/>
   > - JVM: The core engine that executes Java bytecode.
   > - Libraries: A set of standard libraries (like java.lang, java.util, etc.) required by Java applications to run.
   > - Other Files: Configuration files, property files, etc., that support the JVM in running Java programs.
+  > - The `ClassLoader` in Java is a component responsible for dynamically loading classes at runtime in the JVM.<br/>

 ## JDK (Java Development Kit)
 > full-featured software development kit used for developing Java applications.